Decision curve analysis: Theory

-The threshold probability compares the relative harm of unnecessary treatment (false positives) to the benefit of indicated treatment (true positives).
 The use of threshold probability to weight true and false positives derives from decision theory, in which the expected value of a decision can be calculated from the utilities and probabilities associated with decision outcomes.
 In the case of predicting an event, there are four possible outcomes: true positive, true negative, false positive and false negative.
 This means that to conduct a decision analysis, the analyst must specify four different utilities, which is often challenging.
 In decision curve analysis, the strategy of considering all observations as negative is defined as having a value of zero.
 This means that only true positives (event identified and appropriately managed) and false positives (unnecessary action) are considered.
 Furthermore, it is easily shown that the ratio of the utility of a true positive vs. the utility of avoiding a false positive is the odds at the threshold probability.
 For instance, a doctor whose threshold probability to order a biopsy for cancer is 10% believes that the utility of finding cancer early is 9 times greater than that of avoiding the harm of unnecessary biopsy.
 Similarly to the calculation of expected value, weighting false positive outcomes by the threshold probability yields an estimate of net benefit that incorporates decision consequences and preferences.